aitnasser/salam-alaikum-npx/README.md

 # salam-alaikum-npx
-A simple npx package that say 'Salam Alaikum'  in multiple languages with npx
+A simple npx package that say 'Salam Alaikum'  in multiple languages.